Bare Root Tree Planting Instructions

 - Keep the roots moist until planted.

 - Prior to planting, soaking the roots in willow tea, or adding liquid kelp to the bucket of water, will stimulate and sustain cell division, particularly in root tissue.
+Soak for no more than 24 hours.

 Planting Your Seedlings